Labour rejected Tinubu’s offer to pay ₦250k minimum wage, hike fuel price – NLC

 NLC hails Tinubu with aluta song

-Tinubu had pegged the minimum wage at N70,000 after months of negotiations between the government, labour, and the organized private sector.
+Tinubu had pegged the minimum wage at N70,000 after months of negotiations between the government, labour, and the organised private sector.

 The president also promised the workers other incentives, including the review of the minimum wage every three years.